 Local History Group

-Meets every two months on a Tuesday evening at 7.30pm.
-A wide range of speakers and a friendly welcome.
 The Group has built up a small archive of local history items connected with the village and surrounding area.
-If anyone wants to add to this, or to see any of the archive please contact Keith Spence on 017683 62642 or email at .
+If anyone wants to add to this, or to see any of the archive please contact [email protected]

 Anyone doing research on family history?